 Recommendation 8: In order to develop successful, sustainable mechanisms for tackling drugs and drug related crime.
 The MPS must undertake more detailed evaluation of pilot projects.
 Such evaluation should include cost effectiveness and transferability to other boroughs.

-Recommendation 9: The MPS needs to develop multi-dimensional enforcement strategies so that drug activities are reduced rather then displaced.
+Recommendation 9: The MPS needs to develop enforcement strategies that address demand as well as supply so that drug activities are reduced rather then displaced.

 Crack houses